A HISTORY OF THE TUDOR WARSHIP MARY ROSE

 By Tim Lambert

 The Mary Rose was a great Tudor warship.
-It is a myth that the Mary Rose sank on its maiden voyage!
+However, it is a myth that the Mary Rose sank on its maiden voyage!
 It was launched in 1511 and it did not sink until 1545!

 The Mary Rose was one of the new ships.
 She was built in Portsmouth between 1509 and 1511 and she was made almost completely of oak, although the keel was made of elm.
 About 600 trees were cut down to build her!
 Mary Rose had a total length of 45 metres.
 She had 4 masts and carried 91 guns.
 Mary Rose was refitted in 1536.